The-Marcy-Lab-School/2-3-1-flexbox/README.md

 * The `flex` property can serve as a short-hand for all three: `flex: 1 1 0%`
 * The default is `0 1 auto`, but if you set it with a single number value, like `flex: 5;`, that changes the `flex-basis` to `0%`, so it’s like setting `flex-grow: 5; flex-shrink: 1; flex-basis: 0%;`.

+> `flex-basis` often causes confusion since it is similar (but different) from setting the `width` of each flex item.

 ## Part 5 - Examples!